when anger speaks

 As the last six months have passed, those first two have quieted down to a dull roar, only to make way for the stage I’m in now.
 Ladies and gentlemen, may I introduce you to my current - and loudest speaking - companion: Anger.

-Over the last several weeks, I’ve relived memories with Michael that still reopen scarred-over wounds.
+Over the last several weeks, I’ve relived memories with Michael that still have the ability to reopen scarred-over wounds.
 Hurtful words spoken years ago echo like they were said yesterday, and I find myself stunned that he could have ever treated the “love of his life” so unkindly.

-As such, anger has pulled up a chair at the table of my mind like it belongs there, like it was invited, like it has a place setting with its name on it.
+As such, anger has taken up a seat at the table of my mind, as if it belongs there, cordially invited; a place card with its name carefully written.
 Being the good hostess that I am, I bring it a plate and a glass of water.
-And to earn its keep, it starts rehearsing conversations I never got to finish.
-It collects evidence.
-It narrates my married life like a courtroom drama.
-Sometimes it sounds like strength.
-Sometimes it sounds like poison.
+To earn its keep, it starts rehearsing conversations in which my voice went unheard and my heart unnoticed.
+It collects evidence and narrates my married life like a popular television courtroom drama.
+Sometimes it feels like strength.
+Sometimes it tastes like poison.
 It’s a strange mix of comfort and danger that whispers, I believe you.
 I believe that hurt mattered.
 I believe you didn’t deserve that.
 And when you’re raw and grieving and disappointed and exhausted, that kind of validation can feel justified.

 “The Lord is close to the brokenhearted and saves those who are crushed in spirit.” ~ Psalm 34:18